marian-c/digital-logic-simulator/INFO.md

 onInput={(e: ChangeEvent<HTMLInputElement>)
 ```

+- "@types/webpack-env" is needed to type the method: `require.context`
+- when using `--turbopack` for `next dev` the second argument for `require.context` does not cause it to recurse into
+  the folder structure.

 ## Conventions

 - only code in the 'src' folder is being prettified, though some code sits outside that